spinalcord/SquareRouting/README.md

 ![](logo.jpg)
 # SquareRouting

-A simple yet powerful PHP routing script designed for clarity and flexibility.
-This project provides a robust foundation for building web applications with clean URL structures, route parameters, and essential features like rate limiting and caching.
+A powerful PHP MVC micro framework designed for clarity and flexibility.
+The best part: it's incredibly fast 🔥🔥.
+This project provides a robust foundation for building web applications with clean URL structures, route parameters, and essential features like rate limiting and caching and damn even a account system!

 ## Features